NationBuilder: Funding

-Notable use cases
+Notable implementations

 The software is reported to have played a role in some public elections in Europe, the US and New Zealand, as well as non-profit initiatives, and political parties in Australia.
 Notable users include Bernie Sanders, Mitch McConnell, Andrew Yang, Theresa May, Amnesty International, the NAACP and Donald Trump.

 France

-La République En Marche used NationBuilder to help in the 2017 National Assembly.
+La République En Marche used NationBuilder in their campaign for the 2017 National Assembly.

 New Zealand

-NationBuilder's services were used in the campaigns of both the National and Labour parties in the 2017 New Zealand general election.
+NationBuilder's services are used by New Zealand political parties, including in the campaigns of both the National and Labour parties in the 2017 general election.

 United Kingdom

-Despite better data protection and privacy laws in the UK and EU, NationBuilder was used to significant impact in a number of UK elections, most notably in the 2016 campaign for withdrawal of the United Kingdom from the European Union.
-The company later made a public announcement that both sides in the Brexit campaign have used its software.
+Despite stricter data protection and privacy laws in the UK and EU, NationBuilder was used to significant impact in a number of UK elections, most notably in the 2016 campaign for withdrawal of the United Kingdom from the European Union.
+The company later made a public announcement that both sides in that campaign had used its software.

 United States

 NationBuilder was used in the Donald Trump presidential campaign to advance his election efforts and eventually win the 2016 presidential race.
 Jill Stein of the Green Party, Republican Rick Santorum, and independent supporters of various candidates all used NationBuilder during their 2016 runs for president.

 During the 2018 US election cycle, political entities paid more than $1 million for the use of NationBuilder.
-Among the entities paying the most are Donald J. Trump for President, Prosperity Action and the Republican Party of Tennessee.
+Among the entities paying the most were Donald J. Trump for President, Prosperity Action and the Republican Party of Tennessee.